 8.MP.5 Students consider available tools (including estimation, concrete models, and technology as appropriate), and decide when certain tools might be helpful.
 Students can interpret results provided by technology.
 They choose the representation (table, graph, equation, words) that best suits the problem.
-Students use concrete models to develop insight into linear equations and other concepts.
+Students use concrete models to develop insight into linear writing) how they solve them.
+Students analyze the problem (including what is given, not given, and what is being asked), identify what strategies are needed, choose the most efficient pathway, then make an initial attempt to solve the problem.
+Students analyze the result for validity and refine strategies if necessary.

+and inequalities.
+Students examine patterns in data and assess the degree of linearity of functions.
+Students contextualize to understand the meaning of the number or variable as related to the problem and decontextualize to manipulate symbolic representations by applying properties of operations. equations and other concepts.
 Students then extend this insight to more abstract representations, including pictures and symbols.
 Students understand the limitations of each tool.
 Tools might include: integer tiles, algebra tiles, geometric nets, number lines, graphing technology, scientific calculator, paper and pencil, and others.